wechaty/docusaurus/docusaurus/docs/puppet-services/tokens.md

 ### 2. Free TOKEN (Long-term)

-Long-term TOKEN is for those developers who has joined our [Wechaty Contributor Program](contributing/contributor-program.md).
+Long-term TOKEN is for those developers who have joined our [Wechaty Contributor Program](contributing/contributor-program.md).

 Anyone who has a merged PR to our GitHub repos will be welcome to join.